NoVariety/TicTacToe/README.md

-# coolest toe in the ever!
+# coolest toe in the ever